1. I see no reason to spend your life writing poems unless your goal is to write great poems.

 Every now and then I meet someone certain of personal greatness.
 I want to pat this person on the shoulder and mutter comforting words: “Things will get better!
 You won’t always feel so depressed!
 Cheer up!”

 So what?
 Many of these poems are often readable, charming, funny, touching, sometimes even intelligent.
 But they are usually brief, they resemble each other, they are anecdotal, they do not extend themselves, they make no great claims, they connect small things to other small things.
 Ambitious poems usually require a certain length for magnitude; one need not mention monuments like The Canterbury Tales, The Faerie Queen, Paradise Lost, or The Prelude.
-"Epithalamion," "Lycidas," and "Ode: Intimations of Immortality" are sufficiently extended, not to mention "The Garden" or "Out of the Cradle."
-Not to mention the poet like Yeats whose briefer works make great connections.
+“Epithalamion,” “Lycidas,” and “Ode on Intimations of Immortality from Recollections of Early Childhood” are sufficiently extended, not to mention “The Garden” or “Out of the Cradle Endlessly Rocking.”
+Not to mention the poet, like [William Butler] Yeats, whose briefer works make great connections.

 I do not complain that we find ourselves incapable of such achievement; I complain that we seem not even to entertain the desire.

-Milton and Shakespeare, like Homer, acknowledge the desire to make words that live forever: ambitious enough, and fit to the O.E.D.'s first definition of "ambition" as "eager desire of honor"—which will do for poets and warriors, courtiers and architects, diplomats, Members of Parliament, and Kings.
+[John] Milton and Shakespeare, like Homer, acknowledge the desire to make words that live forever: ambitious enough, and fit to the Oxford English Dictionary’s first definition of “ambition” as “eager desire of honor”—which will do for poets and warriors, courtiers and architects, diplomats, members of Parliament, and kings.
 Desire need not imply drudgery.
-Hard work enters the definition at least with Milton, who is ready "To scorn delights, and live laborious days," to discover fame, "the spur, that last infirmity of noble minds."
-We note the infirmity who note that fame results only from laborious days' attendance upon a task of some magnitude: when Milton invoked the Heavenly Muse's "aid to my adventurous song," he wanted merely to "justify the ways of God to men."
+Hard work enters the definition at least with Milton, who is ready “To scorn delights, and live laborious days,” to discover fame, “the spur, that last infirmity of noble minds.”
+We note the infirmity who note that fame results only from laborious days’ attendance upon a task of some magnitude: when Milton invoked the Heavenly Muse’s “aid to my adventurous song,” he wanted merely to “justify the ways of God to men.”

 5. True ambition in a poet seeks fame in the old sense, to make words that live forever.
 If even to entertain such ambition reveals monstrous egotism, let me argue that the common alternative is petty egotism that spends itself in small competitiveness, that measures its success by quantity of publication, by blurbs on jackets, by small achievement: to be the best poet in the workshop, to be published by Knopf, to win the Pulitzer or the Nobel. . . .
 The grander goal is to be as good as Dante.